 Calendrier gaulois et dieu de Coligny

 -

-The god of Coligny corresponds to a bronze statue (1.74 m), exhumed in multiple fragments at a place called ""en Verpois"" (north of the commune). (north of the commune).
-It represents an athletic young man, naked, with curly hair, probably the god Mars.
-The missing eyes were probably represented by glass beads.
-The raised right arm was resting on a staff.
-Above the hair, a smooth band appears which allowed the attachment of a headdress, probably a helmet (disappeared).
-The left arm is unfortunately incomplete.
-The meaning of these naked Mars, whose distribution is practically limited to northern Gaul, is undoubtedly different from that of the armoured Mars.
-Here the god is practically deprived of his military and warlike appearance; he could be the equivalent of Teutates, his Gallic counterpart.
+The Coligny god is a bronze statue (1.74 m) unearthed in multiple fragments at a place called "en Verpois" (north of the commune).
+It depicts an athletic, naked young man with curly hair, probably the god Mars.
+The missing eyes were probably glass beads.
+The raised right arm rests on a staff.
+Above the hair, a smooth band was used to attach a headdress, probably a helmet (now missing).
+Unfortunately, the left arm is incomplete.
+The significance of these naked Mars figures, whose distribution is practically limited to Northern Gaul, is undoubtedly different from that of the armored Mars.
+Here, the god is practically stripped of his military and warlike appearance; he could be the equivalent of Teutates, his Gallic counterpart.
 Dating: 2nd half of the first century.

-The Gallic calendar : discovered in the same place, it is also from the same period as the god Mars.
+The Gallic calendar: discovered in the same place, it also dates from the same period as the god Mars.

 It consists of a large rectangular bronze plate (1.48 m x 0.80 m), broken into 150 fragments.
-Although incomplete, it is reputed to bear the longest known inscription in the Gallic language, written here in Latin characters: about 600 different words are preserved!
-It is a "lunisolar" type of calendar: the months are punctuated by the phases of the moon.
-Five years are represented, each comprising 12 so-called "ordinary" months, alternately of 29 and 30 days, to come as close as possible to the solar year of 365 days.
+Although incomplete, it is reputed to bear the longest known inscription in the Gallic language, written here in Latin characters: some 600 different words have been preserved!
+This is a lunisolar calendar: the months are punctuated by the phases of the moon.
+Five years are represented, each with 12 "ordinary" months, alternating between 29 and 30 days, to keep as close as possible to the 365-day solar year.
 However, two "intercalary" months have been added (one every 2.5 years), to avoid too great a discrepancy between calendar time and the reality of the seasons.
 Each month has a name and is divided into two fortnights separated by the word atenoux (?).
-Some months are noted ""mat"" (good), others ""anmat"" (bad).
+Some months are marked ""mat"" (good), others ""anmat"" (bad).
 The days have no names.
-They are marked by a hole in which a wooden peg was placed and advanced daily.
-A certain number of notations are not translated: they may refer to particular festivals or ceremonies that took place on that day.
-The perforations correspond to the location of pegs used to mark the days.
+They are materialized by a hole in which a wooden peg is placed and advanced daily.
+A number of notations remain untranslated: they may refer to particular festivals or ceremonies that took place on that day.
+The perforations correspond to the location of the pegs used to mark the days.

-It is assumed that the calendar and the statue were originally placed in a temple.
-Religious use would explain the permanence of this calendar, which was based on a very ancient system of counting time and was abandoned in Roman times after the adoption of the Julian calendar in the middle of the first century BC.
+It is assumed that the calendar and statue were originally placed in a temple.
+Religious use would explain the permanence of this calendar, based on an ancient time-counting system that was abandoned in Roman times with the adoption of the Julian calendar in the middle of the 1st century BC.

+Calendrier gaulois et dieu de Coligny